antonagestam/goose/README.md

   - In pre-commit.
   - When invoked in a dev env (although I think pre-commit just runs on whatever is staged ...).
-- [ ] Write output to buffers, dump to stdout/err on error only In CI, we don't want to be silently overwriting lock files.
+- [ ] Write output to buffers, dump to stdout/err on error only.
 - [ ] `until_complete()` could be improved to generate _type_ of event, such as
       "spawned", "finished".
 In non-tty, this could be used to print unfancy text output.
-- [x] ⚠️ Error on changed files.
-  - Need to capture this locally per unit.
-Gather state of all targets before-hand and after each executed unit.
-Will be interesting for performance.
 - [ ] Option to print git diff on failure.
-- [ ] Weigh file chunk distribution based on previous runs.
-  - Store score in root envs directory.
-  - Use something like 50% from last value.
-    ```
-    stored = last run _ .5 + existing _.5
-    ```
 - [ ] Generate default id from command and args (simplify most configs).